A History of Impact from Your Generous Giving

 Coronavirus & Subsequent Emergency Response Fund 2020

 An immediate, pressing need in March of 2020 was to retrofit four rooms at Estes Park Health to negative pressure rooms for the inpatient ward.
 This system ensures that when a COVID-19 patient is admitted, the air in that patient’s room will not travel to the rest of the building, infecting other patients or staff.
-Estes Park Health Foundation funded this campaign with a combination of individual donations and grant money.
+Estes Park Health Foundation funded this project with a combination of individual donations and grant money.
 These four negative pressure rooms have been operable since April of 2020.
 As cases of COVID-19 rose in the Estes Valley community, senior staff identified a need to retrofit three additional rooms located in the Emergency Department to negative pressure rooms.
 This retrofit was completed in July of 2020.
 Negative pressure rooms give the staff at Estes Park Health the ability to treat COVID-19 patients here in Estes Park rather than sending them to facilities in the valley.

 3D Mammography Campaign 2019